Skip to main content

 Additional Guidance

-Individual Cardholders: Immediately contact your card issuer’s fraud department to report the incident, ask the card to be deactivated, and ask that a new card be issues with a new PIN.
+Individual Cardholders: Immediately contact your card issuer’s fraud department to report the incident, ask the card to be deactivated, and ask that a new card be issued with a new PIN.
 Monitor the affected account closely.
-If you suffered a financial loss as a result of skimming incident, consider filling a fraud affidavit with the card issuer and contacting your local law enforcement agency to report the incident.
-In the future, consider making purchases using cards with can transact through contactless payment (i.e. tap-to-pay) or with the card’s EMV chip, instead of the magnetic strip.
+If you suffered a financial loss as a result of a skimming incident, consider filing a fraud affidavit with the card issuer and contacting your local law enforcement agency to report the incident.
+In the future, consider making purchases using cards that can transact through contactless payment (i.e. tap-to-pay) or with the card’s EMV chip, instead of the magnetic strip.